Tendonitis pain relief

 Tendonitis describes inflammation of a tendon, the connective tissue that attaches bone to muscle.
 It often develops gradually as the result of repetitive movement, as in a sports activity or commonly repeated household chores.
 At Laurelhurst Chiropractic in Portland, Oregon, Dr. Phil McCary treats tendonitis with a holistic approach.
 He addresses both your symptoms and the cause of your tendonitis so you have a resolution of pain and return to full function.
 If you live in the Portland area and have tendon pain, call the office or use the online booking agent to make an appointment today.

 At Laurelhurst Chiropractic, Portland, we understand that finding holistic care doctors can be very complicated.
-For a person suffering with health problems and frustrated by the traditional approach, the process of finding relief through natural remedies could seem even more complicated.
+For a person suffering From health problems and frustrated by the traditional approach, the process of finding relief through natural remedies could seem even more complicated.
 At our wellness clinic, we believe that prospective patients should receive answers to important questions and a road map to success before choosing to work with a team of holistic care doctors in Portland.

 The symptoms of tendonitis often come on gradually and worsen with time.
 You may feel a dull ache, especially when moving the joint.
 You may also have: